 Wedding Registry Flatware 101

 Think flatware is just about knives and forks?
-It's that -- and so much more.
-Read on to learn about your options, from stainless steel to silver and something in between.
+It's that—and so much more.
+Read on to learn about your options, from stainless steel to silver and something in between, then manage your picks on your own registry.

 A basic five-piece place setting consists of: a dinner knife, a dinner fork, a salad fork, a tablespoon, and a teaspoon.
 Hostess sets are made up of serving utensils and generally have either four or five pieces.
 A four-piece set generally includes a large serving spoon, a pierced serving spoon, a sugar spoon, and a butter knife.
 A five-piece set adds a cold meat fork to the mix.
 Other pieces you may consider registering for or buying include soup spoons, butter knives, a large ladle, a small ladle, a sugar spoon, a salad-serving set (consisting of a large fork and spoon), a large fork to use when serving meat, a cake server, and several serving spoons in various sizes.
 If you're both true gourmets, you could even think about registering for more obscure pieces such as oyster forks, lemon forks, iced tea spoons, cream-soup spoons, fruit spoons (the pointed type you use to eat grapefruit), and demitasse spoons.
 Use our Bridal Registry Checklist for a complete list.